DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Mac: Open the Terminal from the *Utilities* subfolder in the *Applications* folder, or through the search bar at the top right of the screen.
 Note: Pandoc does not work on older Mac operating systems.

 Windows: To open the Command Prompt window, first type Windows+R (hold down the Windows key and briefly press the R key) and then type 'cmd' and hit the enter key.
-You will see a new black-and-white window with a command prompt which should look something like C:\\user\\yourusername\>.
+You will see a new black-and-white window with a command prompt which should look something like 'C:\\user\\yourusername\>'.
 <!-- \\ used to display \ in Markdown -->
 <!-- \> used to display > in Markdown -->